PhonologicalCorpusTools/CorpusTools/docs/source/pronunciation_variants.rst

 A similar method works for creating pronunciation variants from TextGrid files.
 As in the interlinear gloss files, you would have three tiers in a TextGrid; one with spelling, one with canonical pronunciations; and one with the specific pronunciations used in particular instances.
 The :ref:`parsing_parameters` would be filled in similarly.

-Note that the canonical pronunciations are in fact optional; it is possible to simply associate pronunciation variants with spelling forms (though this may limit some of the functionality of searching and some analyses).
+Note that currently, every corpus must have canonical pronunciations; a two-line interlinear gloss file, for example, cannot have pronunciation variants.

+Note that it is also not currently possible to create a corpus with pronunciation variants from a .csv file, as there is no standard way of associating the variants with a given lexical item.

 .. _viewing_pronunciation_variants: